limarkdl/limarkdl/README.md

 Hi!
 Here I keep my projects and sometimes sweep and clean.
 All the projects that you see were made by me personally from scratch and with great love and awe.
-No templates, no ready-made design layouts, no copy-paste or dictated code.
-All is mine.
-Enjoy.

 ---